wahello/hegemonie/TECH.md

   implement the maps in Hegemonie.
 It proposes path computations and paginated listing of the graph elements (vertices, nodes).

-Side services act as technology enablers.
+In addition, side services act as technology enablers.

 * **The services of the ORY suite** provide OpenAPI interfaces to manage the general authentication and authorization needs.

-* **The services of the OpenTelemetry suite** provide the collection, the aggregation, the storage and the display of events traces.
+* **Services implementing the OpenTelemetry suite** provide the collection, the aggregation, the storage and the display of events traces.
 Those services help troubleshooting problems in the whole solution, despite its largely distributed character.

-* **an API gateway** ensuring the required authentication of the calls to the backend, doing the load balancing among the target backend, rate limiting on a per-user basis, etc.
+* **An API gateway** ensuring the required authentication of the calls to the backend, doing the load balancing among the target backend, rate limiting on a per-user basis, etc.